Machine Learning Assessment: implications to cybersecurity: Introduction

-The importance of this role stems from the importance of AUC itself as a performance measure for binary classification problems in general and pattern recognition problems in particular, e.g., object detection and classification.
-The AUC is a summary measure for the Receiver Operating Characteristic (ROC) curve, and the latter is a manifestation of the trade-off between the two types of error of any binary classification rule.
-Hence, both the ROC and its AUC are prevalence independent; i.e., they do not depend on the chosen threshold, class prior probability, or misclassification costs.
-This is crucial for pattern classification problems that involve, for instance, unbalanced data, where the simple accuracy can provide a misleading measure of the classification power of the pattern recognition and detection algorithm.
-The present article assumes a full familiarity of the ROC and its AUC~\citep{Hanley1982TheMeaning,Hanley1989ROCMeth,Bradley1997TheUseOfTheAreaUnder,Yousef2019PrudenceWhenAssumingNormality-arxiv}.
-However, for the sake of completes a mathematical prerequisites and notation are provided next.
+(2) Regarding the meaning and utility of the performance measure, we emphasize the importance of the ROC curve and its AUC as a summary measure~\citep{Hanley1982TheMeaning,Hanley1989ROCMeth,Bradley1997TheUseOfTheAreaUnder}, where the former is a manifestation of the trade-off between the two types of error of any binary classification rule.
+We always advocate for the use of the ROC or its AUC since they are prevalence independent; i.e., they do not depend on a particular chosen threshold, class prior probability, or misclassification costs.
+Adopting a performance measure that is prevalence dependent, e.g., the overall accuracy or its many different versions, can provide a misleading measure of the classification power of the classification algorithm, especially in classification problems that involve, for instance, unbalanced data (different class size).
+Therefore, the present chapter assumes familiarity with the ROC and its AUC, at the level provided in the previous chapter.
+However, for the sake of completeness, all notations are tersely summarized in the following subsection.